Amankwafrifa12/Amankwafrifa12/README.md

 ### 🎨 Artionary

-An art dictionary platform that provides comprehensive definitions, explanations, and visual references for art terms and concepts.
+A mobile art dictionary app that provides comprehensive definitions, explanations, and visual references for art terms and concepts.

 ### 🏠 RooMates